 What is Alfuzosin?

-Alfuzosin is a drug which belongs to a family of drugs called alpha-adrenergic blockers.
-It is sold under the trade names Uroxatral, Alfusin (made by Cipla) among several other brand names which are sold in various countries.
+Alfuzosin is a drug that belongs to a family of drugs called alpha-adrenergic blockers.
+It is sold under the trade names Alfusin (made by Cipla) among several other brand names which are sold in various countries.

 Alfuzosin medication helps in relaxing the muscles in the neck of the prostate and bladder, thereby making urination easier.
 Alfuzosin is prescribed primarily for men with benign prostatic hyperplasia (enlarge prostate) which makes it harder for them to urinate.
 This medication thus improves urination in men.

 Alfuzosin may also be prescribed for conditions not listed above.

 Alfuzosin (Alfusin) is not recommended for people who are allergic to it, if you have severe liver disease, or if you are already taking similar medications like doxazosin, prazosin, terazosin, silodosin, or tamsulosin.
 You should also not take Alfuzosin if you are already taking medications like ketoconazole, itraconazole, or an antiretroviral like ritonavir.
 You may experience fainting or giddiness in the initial days of starting Alfuzosin, or when you take it after a long time.
 This may impact some of your activities like driving which require much attention and focus so be careful.
 Don’t stand upright for a long period, exert yourself more during an exercise, or go outside in hot weather.
 Don’t get up suddenly from a sitting or lying position otherwise, you may feel giddy.

 Alfuzosin is known to affect pupils during cataract surgery.
 Inform your eye surgeon well in advance that you are taking this medication.
 Don’t stop if without your surgeon’s advice